litchipi/blog/posts/rust/containers_in_rust/part2.md

 The code for this step is available on github [litchipi/crabcan branch "step3"][code-step3].
 The raw patch to apply on the previous step can be found [here][patch-step3]

+> Thanks to `filtoid` for his PR fixing an error in the code of this step

 # Validate arguments

 Before diving into the real work, let's validatet the arguments passed from the commandline.